useActionState

 The form state is the value returned by the action when the form was last submitted.
 If the form has not yet been submitted, it is the initial state that you pass.

-If used with a Server Action, useActionState allows the server’s response from submitting the form to be shown even before hydration has completed.
+If used with a Server Function, useActionState allows the server’s response from submitting the form to be shown even before hydration has completed.

 See more examples below.